Polprzewodnikowy/SummerCart64/docs/06_build_guide.md

 **Programming must be done in specific order for `primer.py` script to work correctly.**

+Preparations:
+ 1. Install FT_PROG.
+ 2. Install Python 3.
+ 3. Unpack `sc64-extra-{version}.zip` into a folder.
+ 4. Open terminal and navigate to the folder you've unpacked SC64 files.

 First, program the ***FT232H EEPROM***:
  1. Connect the SC64 board to your PC with a USB-C cable.
  2. Locate FT232H EEPROM template `ft232h_config.xml` from the `fw/ftdi/` directory.